IntelLabs/SAR/docs/source/sar_compression.rst

 Mode 3: Subgraph-based compression-decompression
 ------------------------------------------------------------------
-This mode is similar to node-based compression expect that it has learnable compressor module.
+This mode is similar to the node-based compression expect that it has learnable compressor module and a smarter decompression module.
 This compressor first passes the node features through a GNN using the induced subgraph of the sending nodes (a, b, c).
 Then it uses a ranking module to pool a subset of node representation and sends them.
 The advantage of this module over node-based is that this is better in terms of privacy since it aggregates the node-features to learn a sub-graph representation instead of directly sharing these nodes.